 When it comes to packing essentials, you should try to pack clothing that can work for multiple days and outfits.
 Pinterest is awesome for packing tips and capsule wardrobe inspiration.
 My rule of thumb is, “if I’ll only wear it once, it stays at home”.
 That goes for shoes, clothes, and accessories.

 It may be easy to hail a cab or book a rideshare but why not learn how to use public transportation?
 In most cases, it’s more affordable and it can save time in traffic-heavy cities.
 Yes, it can take some getting used to but it’s nothing to be afraid of.
 For example, the app (and website) Rome2rio is very helpful for finding out “how to get anywhere”.
 Just put in your starting location and destination and it gives you all the possible ways to get there and the approximate cost.
 You can also Google your directions and get the same results.
-Don’t waste money on the easy way, challenge yourself and act like a local.
+You may want to rent a car for a reasonable price per day, if you are planning on touring the whole holiday then you’ll need adequate transportation, especially if you want to go further than public transportation can take you.

 Traveling to a country where you don’t speak the language can feel intimidating but it doesn’t have to be.
-There are many resources out there that will help you get by.
-One of my favorites is the Google Translate app.
+Whether you are traveling for business or pleasure, there are many resources out there that will help you get by.
+One of my favorite tools when traveling overseas is the Google Translate app.
 You can type in questions/info, use the microphone/speakers to chat with someone, or use the camera to translate signs, menus, etc. While the translations may not be 100% correct, this app has gotten me out of more than a few jams!
-Here’s more info on translation Apps.

 Currency and exchange rates can also be difficult to figure out when you’re traveling abroad.
 The first thing you should do is figure out what type of currency is used where you’re going.
 If you’re visiting multiple countries, there may be multiple currencies.
 The next thing you want to do is download a currency converter on your phone or bookmark one on your smartphone’s browser.
 Once you land at your destination you can grab some cash instead of exchanging money in your home country.
 Be sure to read up on using an ATM Abroad.
 The last thing you want to do is stand there wondering how many U.S. dollars are in 10,000 Thai Bhat.
 (Spoiler alert: it’s roughly $314).